metricly/metricly-docs/content/right-sizing/reports-cost.md

 ### Cost vs. Utilization Scatter
 This graph displays a scatter plot of the cost versus utilization for your instances.
 Hover over a point on the graph to view the instance name, utilization, instance type, tag, and cost.
 You can zoom into an area of the chart by clicking and dragging the mouse.

 This view lets you compare the relative cost and utilization of your instances amongst their peers: elements to the bottom-right have relatively high utilization and lower cost compared with elements in the top-left corner which have lower utilization and higher costs.
 Elements are given different markers based on their tag.
-To use this view you need to have tags on your instance elements; these can be source tags (set in AWS) or tags you have created in Metricly.
+To use this view you need to have tags on your instance elements; these can be source tags (set in AWS) or tags you have created in CloudWisdom.

 {{% notice tip %}}
 If combinations of your instances represent different applications, you could create a tag called “application” in each instance and set the value accordingly.
 In this view, you could select the “application” tag to mark the elements according to the grouping you have specified.
 This is useful for identifying outliers where you expect elements of the same tag to have similar cost/utilization positions on the chart.